Quarantiine/quarantiine/README.md

 - **Other**: Arduino projects in C++

 ## What Technical Skills I'm Learning Next
-- React Native
 - MongoDB
+- Node.js
+- Express.js
-- SQLite
+- Cloudflare Server

 ## Future Endeavors

-I aim to delve deeper into **robotics** as I continue my studies.
-I'm also interested in exploring how quantum algorithms can help create solutions for robots to maneuver and see in this world.
-And lastly, I want to continue to sharpen my web developement skills
+I aim to delve deeper into **quantum computing** as I continue my studies.
+I'm also interested in exploring how quantum algorithms and other things related to quantum computing can help create software solutions to better help humanity and lastly, I want to continue to sharpen my web developement skills.

 ## Get in Touch